ManhTrinhNguyen/Kubernetes-Practice/Kubernetes-Java-App-Practice/README.md

   - Step 1.4: ENV for the Container to Connect to DB

-    - I Created the Secret Component to store DB_USER, DB_PWD, DB_NAME
+    - I Created the Secret Component to store DB_USER, DB_NAME

     ```
       - name: DB_USER